Looking for something specific? Browse through our products below

 Te Matapae reports on these insights for all territorial authorities and regions in New Zealand.
 This means that the story can be tailored to your customised regions or rohe.

-Small Area Profiles
+Small Area Profile

 Small Area Profiles provide economic and population insights for SA2s within a district or city.
 SA2 is a type of geographic region which is smaller than Territorial Authorities and has been designed to represent communities.
 SA2s can include central business districts, suburbs, towns, wards, community board areas or rural catchments.
 Infometrics economists will work with you to define the small areas which align with your communities of interest.